Get Your 100% Free

 When the Ohio government garnishes your state tax refund, they will send you a letter explaining why you were subjected to offset, and which government agency was owed money.
 If the Ohio government is unable to recover everything you owe, it may file a request with the TOP in the hopes of garnishing your federal tax refund too.

-When Can my Refund Get Garnished Over Student Loan Debt?
+Can Tax Refunds Be Garnished to Pay Student Loan Debt?

-Many people face the threat of tax refund garnishment because of their student debt issues.
-The government can only garnish your tax refund if you have defaulted on a loan.
-When you miss a loan payment by more than 30 days, the loan becomes delinquent.
-If you fail to make a payment after 270 days, the loan goes into default, at which point your tax refund may be garnished.
+When you miss a loan payment by more than 30 days, your student loan becomes delinquent.
+If you fail to make a payment after 270 days, the loan goes into default, at this point, your tax refund may be garnished.

 Although your loan servicer must provide you with notice of their intent to seek a tax offset, a failure to receive notice is not a basis for challenging the garnishment of your tax refund.
 If your tax refund is insufficient to pay back the delinquent portion of your loan, they may also garnish up to 15 percent of your wages.